juliuskunze/jaxnet/DESIGN.md

 ## How are parameters named?

 JAXnet does not rely on module or parameter names.
-Parameters are `namedtuple`s only for readability.
+Parameters are nested `namedtuple`s instead of nested `tuples` only for readability.
-They are named after their defining `@parametrized` function.
+They are named after their defining module (`@parametrized` function).
-If names clash within the same `@parameterized` function, indices are added in order of execution:
+If names clash within the same module, indices are added in order of execution:

 ```python
 layer = Sequential(Conv(4, (2, 2)), flatten, relu, Dense(3), relu, Dense(2),